DanHodges/TheologicalDictionary/Trinity In The Oid Testament.md

 # Trinity In The Oid Testament
-Definition of Trinity In The Oid Testament coming soon
+Definition of Trinity In The Oid Testament coming soon.